gokdenizinan/crime-rate-prediction/README.md

 I start with U.S. cities because open data is easy to access.
 (I can later repeat the idea at the **country** level.)

 ### A) Crime Data (City Portals)

+Here below there are some example ways and cities that I will be incorporating in my project:

 * **Chicago** — *Crimes – 2001 to Present* (Chicago Data Portal).
 I export CSV by year; columns include date, offense type, community area.
 * **New York City** — *NYPD Complaint Data* (NYC Open Data).
 I export CSV; columns include offense, borough, precinct, lat/long.